2 Describing data

 [1] 2565.983

-Note that a benefit of the standard deviation is that it is expressed in the same units as the underlying variable (e.g., dollars rather than the dollars-squared in which the variance of ib is expressed).
+Note that one benefit of the standard deviation is that it is expressed in the same units as the underlying variable (e.g., dollars rather than the dollars-squared in which the variance of ib is expressed).

 2.3.6 Covariance and correlation